johneatmon/www/src/pages/work/prosource-website.md

 - Designed 60+ pages of content, much of which needed new marketing copy, brand direction, and stock photography.
 - Used Netlify Functions to create API requests to HubSpot CRM for email newsletter enrollments and the contact form.
-- Our company needed a two-factor authentication (2FA) enrollment webform.
+- Created a two-factor authentication (2FA) enrollment webform.
 I used Netlify Functions to parse and prettify data before being sent to our knowledge base platform, [IT Glue](https://itglue.com/).
 At the time of writing, this has collected over 180 submissions successfully.
 - Launched the new website with keyword-focused copy, improved technical SEO, and an ongoing content marketing strategy.

 <Figure